How To Train A Dog...

 It is a human tendency to focus on what we don't like, often to a fault.
 The crux of effective dog training, whether you are house training your dog or teaching obedience behaviours, is to never miss an opportunity to reward your dog for doing the right thing and never discipline your dog for doing the wrong thing.
 Dog owners generally like dogs to sit politely, lie down, go settle on a mat or in a crate, or be quiet - remember to click and treat your dog for these behaviours to increase the likelihood that your dog will offer the in the future.

-Concentrate on what you want your dog to do instead of what you want your dog to stop doing.
 For problem behaviours like barking, nipping, jumping, or growling, think of what you would prefer the dog do instead and develop a training plan to get there.
-If you need help, find a qualified trainer in your area to assist you.
+If you need help, find a experienced trainer/ behaviourist to assist you.

 How To Train A Dog Step 2: Dealing With Unwanted Behaviour

 This is but a simple introduction to training your dog.
 For more help, find a trainer near you.
 Remember, if the training isn't fun for you and your dog, you're not doing it right!
 A good trainer will produce dogs that love to work and people that love training their dogs.
-If either of these elements is missing, seek a new trainer today.
+If either of these elements are missing, seek a new trainer today.

 Dog Separation Anxiety and How to Deal with It